hyphacoop/streamplace/js/docs/src/content/docs/video-metadata/metadata-record.md

 3. **Distribution Policy** (`place.stream.metadata.distributionPolicy`): This
    section currently allows creators to specify a `deleteAfter` property, which is meant to indicate the time after which the user no longer wants the stream to be made available for playback.
-It also specifies which broadcasters can distribute your content.
+It also allows you to optionally restrict syndication of your livestream to a certain set of broadcasters.

 When a user creates or updates their metadata configuration through the frontend, the record is published to their Personal Data Server (PDS) with the